 Wade College's CIDA (Council for Interior Design Accreditation) accredited interior design program transforms students into professionals with the creative and technical skills necessary to design functional and beautiful residential and commercial spaces that contribute to the safety and well-being of inhabitants.

-Interior design students can start gaining valuable experience while studying by enrolling in field experience courses, taking advantage of internship opportunities, and participating in industry trade shows at the Dallas Market Center.
+Interior design students can start gaining valuable experience while studying by enrolling in field experience courses, taking advantage of internship opportunities and our proximity to the Dallas Design District, and participating in industry trade shows at the Dallas Market Center.

 LAUNCH YOUR CAREER AS A:

 - Project Manager

 - Production Designer

 - Common Desk

 - Furniture Marketing Group